Massage therapists held about 149,900 jobs in 2021. The largest employers of massage therapists were as follows:

-Massage therapists work in an array of settings, both private and public, such as private offices, spas, hospitals, and fitness centers.
-Some massage therapists also travel to clients’ homes or offices to give a massage.
-Most massage therapists, especially those who are self-employed, provide their own table or chair, sheets, pillows, and body lotions or oils.
+Some massage therapists travel to local events, clients’ homes or other sites.
+Others work out of their own homes.
+Massage therapists, especially those who are self-employed, may provide their own table or chair, sheets, pillows, and body lotions or oils.

 Injuries and Illnesses

-Because massage is physically demanding, massage therapists can injure themselves if they do not use the proper techniques.
+Because giving massages is physically demanding, massage therapists may injure themselves if they do not use proper technique.
 Repetitive-motion problems and fatigue from standing for extended periods are most common.

-Therapists can limit these risks by using good body mechanics, spacing sessions properly, exercising, and, in many cases, receiving a massage themselves regularly.
+Therapists can limit these risks by using good body mechanics, spacing sessions properly, exercising, and receiving a massage regularly themselves.

-Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary greatly by state or other locality.
+Massage therapists typically complete a postsecondary education program that combines study and experience, although standards and requirements vary by state.
 Most states regulate massage therapy and require massage therapists to have a license or certification.

 Licenses, Certifications, and Registrations

-Therapists also may need to pass a background check and be certified in cardiopulmonary resuscitation (CPR).
+Other requirements for massage therapists may include passing a background check, having liability insurance, and being certified in cardiopulmonary resuscitation (CPR).
 Many states require massage therapists to complete continuing education credits and to renew their license periodically.
-Those wishing to practice massage therapy should look into legal requirements for the state and other locality in which they intend to practice.
+For more information, contact the licensing board for the state in which you intend to practice.